FRRouting/frr/doc/user/basic.rst

 .. clicmd:: hostname HOSTNAME

    Set hostname of the router.
+It is only for current ``vtysh``, it will not be saved to any configuration file even with ``write file``.

+.. clicmd:: domainname DOMAINNAME

+   Set domainname of the router.
+It is only for current ``vtysh``, it will not be saved to any configuration file even with ``write file``.

 .. clicmd:: password PASSWORD